dystonse/dystonse/README.md

  * __Dynamic__: the cost function ( = travel time) varies over time, which is the case for scheduled public transit
  * __Stochastic__: the cost function ( = travel time) is not a deterministic prediction of the actual travel time, but a probability distribution
  * __Online__: The algorithm does not return a final output upfront, instead it iterates _en route_, while the user is actually traveling, incorporating updated real time information to yield the best routing that is currently archievable

+## Development is happening somewhere else
 The software will be implemented in C++ and operate on _GTFS static_ and _GTFS realtime_ data.
-To enable a field test in Berlin, Germany, I'm currently developing [dystonse-tools](https://github.com/lenaschimmel/dystonse-tools) to bring Berlins realtime data into the appropriate format.
+To enable a field test in Berlin, Germany, I'm currently developing **[dystonse-tools](https://github.com/lenaschimmel/dystonse-tools)** to bring Berlins realtime data into the appropriate format.
+Development on the core **Dystonse** project will start later in 2017.

+## News and Contact
+You can follow [@Dysonse](https://twitter.com/dystonse) on Twitter to stay up to date or get in touch.